c2997108/SELDLA-G/README.md

 #### Example 1.
 Omni-C

-The example of SALSA Analysis
+The example of SALSA Analysis.
 The following steps might be done on Linux.

 ```
 ref=scaffolds.fasta